lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

 ===========

 :command:`ap_verify.py` returns 0 on success, and a non-zero value if there were any processing problems.
-In :option:`--gen2` mode, the status code is the number of data IDs that could not be processed, like for :ref:`command-line tasks <command-line-task-argument-reference>`.

-With both :option:`--gen2` and :option:`--gen3`, an uncaught exception may cause :command:`ap_verify.py` to return an interpreter-dependent nonzero value instead of the above.
+An uncaught exception may cause :command:`ap_verify.py` to return an interpreter-dependent nonzero value instead of the above.

 .. _ap-verify-cmd-args: